ShaneCurcuru/shaneslides/apachecon/TheASFWay-ComCode2025.md

 # Time Shifting Communications

 - Asynchronous communication enables:
-  - ...a dispersed community
+  - Dispersed communities:
-  - ...dispersed in space
+  - ...dispersed in location / culture
   - ...dispersed in abilities / expertise
-  - ...dispersed in motivation
   - ...dispersed in **time**
-- Only know each other *through* the project
+- Our only connection: this project

 .topnote[new contributors]